Re: AVI’s role in our hard fought victory over the Whitakers’ Highlands, NC homeowners insurer

-With the case against the insurer having progressed deep into the “discovery” phase, the insurer totally capitulated; with the help of counsel we arrived at a mutually agreed financial settlement of the litigation satisfactory to Mary Ann and me.
+With the case against the insurer having progressed deep into the “discovery” phase as we moved into the Spring of 2011, the insurer totally capitulated; with the help of counsel we arrived at a mutually agreed financial settlement of the litigation satisfactory to Mary Ann and me.
 That settlement made us whole on a monetary basis for the primary homeowner insurer’s insured portion of our loss, including all our insured real and personal property values and our related costs, legal fees and expenses.

-As I think you know, our Atlanta personal insurance representative, a few years ago strongly recommended that we have a professionally done pictorial and valuation inventory prepared for all our personal property both at our home in Atlanta and at our home in Highlands.
-AVI was at the top of the list of several companies that our representative recommended, and my due diligence with that list led me to the interview with you and the quality list of references you provided.
+As I think you know, our Atlanta personal insurance representative, Ms. Dianne Nixon, of the Wells Fargo Insurance Agency, a few years ago strongly recommended that we have a professionally done pictorial and valuation inventory prepared for all our personal property both at our home in Atlanta and at our home in Highlands.
+(Dianne did not, by the way, recommend or place our Highlands coverage with the Highlands homeowners insurer; at the time that insurance was placed neither her company nor our Atlanta homeowners insurer wrote coverage in North Carolina).
+AVI was at the top of the list of several alternative companies that Dianne recommended, and my due diligence with that list led me to the interview with you and the quality list of references you provided.
 That, in turn, led ultimately to our engagement of AVI to do a professional pictorial inventory and appraisal of all our personal property at both our locations, resulting in a “Red Book” for each.

-As I told you at the time, AVI’s work was not cheap – but in light of the catastrophic event that took place, that work was literally priceless!
+As I told you at the time, AVi’s work was not cheap – but in light of the events of June 23, 2010, that work was literally priceless!